g-sys-v2/vtm-version-difficulty-mapping/README.md

 ```
 P(s_5e) = C(n,d) * (1/2)**d * (1/2)**(n-d)

- s.t.
+where
     P(s_5e): The probability of passing a roll check
     n: The number of dice
     d: The Difficulty as defined above for 5E
     C(n,d) = n!/(d! * (n-d)!)
 ```

 ### Version Mapping

-Once these probabilities are tabulated, the program attempts to map every single entry in the OWOD probability table to an entry in the 5E table according to the number of dice being rolled.
+Once these probabilities are tabulated, the program attempts to map every single entry in the RS probability table to an entry in the 5E table according to the number of dice being rolled.

-A Storyteller attempting to use an OWOD chronicle or other feature using 5E rules will want to take a suggested OWOD roll and translate it into 5E terms.
+A Storyteller attempting to use an RS chronicle or other feature using 5E rules will want to take a suggested RS roll and translate it into 5E terms.
 Thus, the Storyteller only needs to derive the 5E Difficulty, since the number of dice being rolled is the same.
-In order to simulate this, the program will take an entry in the OWOD table, find an entry in the 5E table with the same number of dice, and attempt to find a 5E Difficulty rating in the 5E set that results in a roll success probability that is as close as possible to that of the OWOD roll.
+In order to simulate this, the program will take an entry in the RS table, find an entry in the 5E table with the same number of dice, and attempt to find a 5E Difficulty rating in the 5E set that results in a roll success probability that is as close as possible to that of the RS roll.

-Note: it is not always possible to map rolls such that the chance of success for the 5E roll is the same as for the OWOD roll.
+Note: it is not always possible to map rolls such that the chance of success for the 5E roll is the same as for the RS roll.
 In these cases, the closest match is chosen.

 ## Requirements